 When required, ECLs are adjusted to take into account macro-economic factors.
-As at 31 March 2020 ECLs were adjusted for the current macro-economic uncertainty caused by COVID-19.
+As at 31 March 2020 and 31 March 2021, ECLs were adjusted for the macro-economic uncertainty caused by COVID-19.

 At each reporting date, the Group assesses whether financial assets carried at amortised cost are credit-impaired.
 A financial asset is 'credit-impaired' when one or more events that have a detrimental impact on the estimated future cash flows of the financial asset have occurred.